Patrick-Cole/pygmi/README.rst

 Linux
 -----
 Linux normally comes with python installed, but the additional libraries will still need to be installed.

-One convenient option is to install the above libraries through `Anaconda Python <https://www.anaconda.com/>`_.
+Typically, packages can be installed using pip.
+The process is as follows:

+   sudo apt-get install pip

+   sudo apt-get install gdal-bin

+   sudo apt-get install libgdal-dev

+   pip install pyqt

+   pip install numpy

+   pip install scipy

+   pip install matplotlib

+   pip install psutil

+   pip install numexpr

+   pip install pandas

+   pip install rasterio

+   pip install geopandas

+   pip install numba

+   pip install scikit-learn

+   pip install scikit-image

+   pip install pyopengl

+   pip install natsort

+   pip install simpeg

+   pip install pyshp

+   pip install mtpy

 Anaconda
 --------
 Anaconda users are advised not to use pip since it can break PyQt5.
-However, two packages are installed only by pip, so a Conda environment should be created.
-Note that I installed all packages from the 'defaults' conda channel, except where the command specifies otherwise.
+However, one package is installed only by pip, so a Conda environment should be created.

 The process to install is as follows: